- 20+ Fantastic Things to do in Ohio in March to Tempt You Out of Your House - February 24, 2024

-If you’re looking for a fun craft and a great way to encourage your kids to save for some family fun, allow me to introduce The Travel Jar!
+If you’re looking for a fun travel-themed craft that encourages your kids to save money to spend on fun, family outings, allow me to introduce our travel jar!

 At that time, other than using our change in pop machines or stamp vending machines, my change seemed to normally settle into the depths of my purse.
 When it finally becomes too heavy to drag around, I’d dig it out and find it another temporary home.
 The thought of saving money for fun outings was certainly appealing.

 I certainly wanted a jar designated as a travel jar, but just any old jar would not do.
 I needed something special.
 So I nosed around in a few thrift stores and indoor flea markets but I was unable to find exactly what I wanted.
 It was then that I remembered all my cute scrap booking stickers that were of course travel themed.
 The stickers would be a perfect fit for a huge pickle jar that I already had tucked under my kitchen sink.
 So, the kids and I had a fun project day and made our own travel jar and we love it!
 It’s a special and unique, one-of-a-kind Prater Family masterpiece!